Have you always wanted to be an ambassador? Enjoy the perks of elite status but don’t ever stay enough in the same hotel to reach it? You can now!

 This is a sponsored conversation written by us on behalf of IHG Rewards Club.
 The opinions and text are all ours.

-Everyone knows about the monuments and museums of Washington D.C. but when talking to the locals, it's the neighbourhoods that make D.C. special.
+Everyone knows about the monuments and museums of Washington D.C. but when talking to the locals, it’s the neighborhoods that make D.C. special.

 Unlike other rewards programs, you don’t have to book countless nights of accommodation while spending hundreds of dollars to reach elite status.
 All you have to do to is register for the card.